What is a facelift?

 We have listed just a few reasons why we believe Freed Plastic Surgery is the best option for you:

 - Dr. Freed and his staff have a wonderful reputation in the Roseville, Sacramento, and Auburn areas for being kind, patient-focused, and providing excellent care in a private setting.

-- Dr. Freed has 22 years of post-residency experience with this procedure, resulting in beautiful facelift results.
+- Dr. Freed has over 25 years of post-residency experience with this procedure, resulting in beautiful facelift results.

 - Dr. Freed understands the aging process and how to create a more youthful and natural appearance.

-- Dr. Freed offers each cosmetic patients a 10% savings for a year after surgery at his onsite medical spa, as well as receive a complimentary DiamondTome™ Facial ($150 value) and makeover from our makeup artists.
+- Dr. Freed offers each cosmetic patient a 10% savings for a year after surgery at his onsite medical spa.